RaphaelMPimentel/price_elasticity/README.md

 #### **Next Steps**

 - Automate the pipeline for updating datasets and recalculating elasticity.
 - Incorporate additional features such as marketing campaigns or competitor pricing.
-- Deploy an interactive dashboard for stakeholders to explore insights dynamically.

 ---